 Other than that, the main danger is the pit of the peaches.
 If your pup swallows a pit, it can lead to choking, especially for smaller breeds, or cause a dangerous gastrointestinal obstruction.
 The serrated edges of peach pits can cut their mouth or damage their internal organs.

-Also keep in mind that the pits of peaches are very hard, and if your dog tries to chew one, they are likely to damage their teeth or jaws.
+Also, keep in mind that the pits of peaches are very hard, and if your dog tries to chew one, they are likely to damage its teeth or jaws.
 In short, your dog should not be exposed to peach pits.
-If your dog does manage to swallow one, watch for signs of gastrointestinal distress and contact your veterinarian immediately.
+If your dog manages to swallow one, watch for signs of gastrointestinal distress and immediately contact your veterinarian.

-Nope, don’t even think about.
-Peaches is their raw, natural form are healthy, however, canned peach and other foods containing peach or are peach flavoured, are heavily loaded with sugar and chemicals.
+Nope, don’t even think about it.
+Peaches is their raw and natural form are healthy; however, canned peach and other foods containing peach or are peach flavored are heavily loaded with sugar and chemicals.